rtdeb/GeoPick/README.md

 #### 3 Set up the client side
 Requirements: npm v16.16.0 with webpack

 You can change the port by modifying file the *webpack.dev.js* before executing the command *npm run start*.
+The default port is set at 8085.

 > cd GeoPick
 > npm install
 > npm run start

-Once done, you can access the application at http://localhost:8085 (8085 is the default development port used here), or at the web server address where you deployed the application.
+Once done, you can access the application at http://localhost:8085, or at the web server address where you deployed the application.